Visa Information for After Your Studies

 Once you have successfully received your new visa you will be expected to work for the company who has sponsored you.
 If you are not sure if you can work while your application is being processed please seek further advice from your employer.

-It may be possible to extend your Tier 2 or Tier 5 visa, but this will depend on the sub-category you apply for, and whether your sponsor wishes to continue to sponsor you.
+It may be possible to extend your Skilled Worker Route or Tier 5 visa, but this will depend on the sub-category you apply for, and whether your sponsor wishes to continue to sponsor you.
 It is not possible to extend a Tier 5 (Youth Mobility Scheme) visa.
-We expect the UK Immigration System to change in 2021 so there may be other options available in future that we are not yet aware of

 Wolves SU is proud to be a democratic organisation that puts students at the heart of everything it does.
 Wolves SU is run by students, for students and every year all University of Wolverhampton students have the opportunity to either become one of, or vote for, the four full time paid Student Officers or the voluntary Chair of Council, in the Make Your Mark Election.